cynthia.umezulike@buckingham.ac.uk

 Dr Cynthia Chisom Umezulike is a Human Rights Lawyer, Researcher and Activist.
-She holds a Bachelor of Laws (Hon) from Igbinedion University Okada and is a Barrister and Solicitor of the Federal Republic of Nigeria.
-A Master’s degree (LLM) from Queen Mary, University of London and a second Master’s Degree in ‘International Law and Criminal Justice from the University of East London.
-Undertaking a PG in Teaching and Learning in Higher Education at the University of Worcester.
-Cynthia obtained a Doctorate Degree (PhD) in Law from Birkbeck, University of London focused on International Human Rights Law/ Medical Law and Ethics and is a recipient of the Gilchrist Trust special notation recognising outstanding PhD research across the Birkbeck University of London.
+She holds a Bachelor of Laws with (Hons) from Igbinedion University Okada and is a qualified Barrister and Solicitor of the Federal Republic of Nigeria.
+She has a Master’s degree (LLM) from Russell Group, Queen Mary, University of London and a second Master’s Degree in ‘International Law and Criminal Justice from the University of East London.
+Cynthia obtained a Doctorate Degree (PhD) in Law from Birkbeck, University of London focused on International Human Rights Law and is a recipient of the Gilchrist Trust special notation recognising outstanding PhD research across the Birkbeck University of London.

-Cynthia is an activist campaigning for climate sustainability and against fast fashion production, which fuels human rights abuse of garment workers, exploitation, gender-based violence and environmental degradation.
+Dr Umezulike is a prolific activist campaigning for climate sustainability and climate justice and against fast fashion production, which fuels environmental degradation, human rights abuse of garment workers, exploitation and gender-based violence.
+Her expert advocacy opinions and public pronouncement published in leading newspapers such as the Sun, Telegraph, Guardian, Vanguard, and Thisday and many more.
+She organises the Climate Crises and Human Rights Match, leading peaceful protest/walk across Central London to bring awareness on human rights violations and the environmental impact and climate crisis in clothes supply chains.
 She most recently spoke at the Women’s Parliament, Cambridge Council Chamber on “Violence Against Women and Economic Independence in Respect to African and Ethnic Minorities”.
 The Women Parliament stands together with the United Nations under the theme UNiTE activism to end violence against women.

-Cynthia joined the University of Buckingham in 2023 and teaches international human rights law and tort law – working to develop a fashion and law module.
-Her interests draw on interdisciplinary and intersectional approaches to body autonomy, involuntary treatments of the anorexic bodies and the right to self-starvation under medical law and ethics.
-Cynthia’s academic writing is currently focused on environmental justice, climate change as a human rights issue, specifically on the impact of climate change on the socioeconomic welfare and living conditions of human beings.
-She is a member of UK Human Rights Lawyers Association, International Bar Association and Justice Human Rights Network.
+Her research interests draw on interdisciplinary and intersectional approaches to environmental justice, climate change as a human rights issue, specifically on the impact of climate change on the socio-economic welfare and living conditions of vulnerable people living in remote and rural regions.
+She is a member of the UK Society of Legal Scholars.
+UK Human Rights Lawyers Association, International Bar Association and Justice Human Rights Network.

 Conference Presentations and Awards